saleh-alt-04/T3A3/README.md

 This component records the user's interaction with the web app.
 It involves tasks like selecting services, providing location information, and entering preferences.
 The user's input is analyzed and turned into a service request.
 This component collects all of the information required to schedule a lawn mowing service.

-Appointment Management: The service request is subsequently routed to the Appointment Management component, which is in charge of appointment scheduling, storage, and tracking.
-It guarantees that staff assignments, time slots, and appointment confirmations are managed efficiently.

 expenses: This component is in charge of tracking and controlling mowing-related expenses.
 It records and categorizes spending, giving you useful financial management insights.